 From my personal experience as a mom of three, I have found that learning animal sounds as a young toddler is a huge stepping stone to language development.
 Once my children started saying animal sounds, they quickly began saying many other words as well.
 We have a farm set nearly identical to this one and it has been a favorite toy for all three of my kids!

-Just like the farm animals are great for learning animal sounds, this Imaginext Rescue City Center is great for recreating and talking about various places around town.
+Just like the farm animals are great for learning animal sounds, this play center is great for recreating and talking about various places around town.
 My neighbor’s boys have this and it has been a favorite toy for the last couple of years!

-Music is a wonderful tool for encouraging language development.
+Music is a wonderful tool for encouraging language development with toddlers.
 In addition to learning important components of language such as rhythm and rhyme, music also has been proven to use many different parts of the brain.
 Finger plays, simple songs, and exposure to various musical instruments are all excellent ways to promote language development!

 Although technically not “toys”, I couldn’t write this post without including some of our favorite books!